ChaosDynamix/Arcadia/docs/03_installation/01_logical-volume-manager/01_luks-single-partition.md

 init-system: busybox
 ---

-# Single device / Luks on single partition
+# LVM / Luks on single partition
 {: .no_toc}

 ## Table of contents